 You have reached the website for the Longevity Genomics research group, an NIA funded resource-related cooperative agreement.
-Through the navigation menu ☰ in the top corner, you will find pages describing our members, research projects, and open source data, tools, and resources that enable us and others to design translational strategies to promote healthy human aging based on genetic variants associated with longevity.
+Through the navigation menu you will find pages describing our members, research projects, and open source data, tools, and resources that enable us and others to design translational strategies to promote healthy human aging based on genetic variants associated with longevity.

 Our overall approach, as outlined in the flowchart below, is to use Longevity-Associated Variants (LAVs), gene-expression studies, and evidence from model organisms to identify Longevity-Associated Genes (LAGs).
 Mendelian Randomization (MR) analysis will evaluate the potential impact modulating LAG activity might have on longevity, and candidate Longevity-Associated Drugs (LADs) targeting LAGs will be identified.
 To learn more about specific projects, please click on the green icons and visit our project overview page.